dahliamalkhi/dahliamalkhi.github.io/_drafts/DAG-BFT.md

-## Away Monolithic BFT Consensus, enter DAG Transport BFT Consensus
+## Away with Monolithic BFT Consensus; Enter DAG Transport BFT Consensus

 To scale the BFT (Byzantine Fault Tolerant) Consensus core of blockchains, prevailing wisdom is to separate between two responsibilities.